dgwyer/create-wp-plugin/README.md

-# Warning: Still in development please don't use!
+# !!
+Warning: Still in Development !!

+This isn't ready for use yet, so please don't install just yet.
+If you're interested in this project I'd love to see some pull requests.
+Or just star and watch the repo until the first proper version is ready!

 # create-wp-plugin